techidaily/site-youtube-video-recordings/source/_posts/visual-producer-studio.md

 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2123731/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+CNET reviewed Wondershare Filmora for Mac (Originally Wondershare Video Editor for Mac) and also praised the program extensively: “Wondershare Video Editor provides all the freedom you need to arrange clips and music with a wealth of available filters and transitions.
+This is a beautiful and capable piece of software.”

+Take a close look at your needs and preferences for performance to make the perfect decision about which is the best YouTube MP3 converter for Mac for you.

+## Part 2.
+Online YouTube MP3 Converters for Mac

+There are several online applications that allow you to convert YouTube videos to MP3s.
+Two of the best are:

 ### Conversion Method 1: YouTube MP3 (online conversion site)

 [YouTube MP3](https://ytmp3.cc/youtube-to-mp3/) is designed with simplicity in mind: you simply paste the YouTube URL into the field and click the “Convert Video” button and the YouTube MP3 website takes care of the rest.
 When the conversion is complete, you can download your MP3 file from their servers.